SwarupVishwas18/python-mini-projects/README.md

-# Python Tools Collection
+# Python Mini Projects Collection
-All Python code snippets to do os based heavy lifting
+All Python Projects in one Repo

+Done for organizing purpose.